 Intensive Services Foster Care (ISFC)

-Steps to Becoming a Foster to Adoption Parent
+Next Steps to becoming a Resource Parent

 - Overview of child welfare’s role

 - Your role on the professional team

 - Positive parenting skills

 - Train for CPR and First Aid Infant/Child certification.

 - Complete the application process which will include being fingerprinted for your background check.